DeeyJar/frontendChallenge-ReactNative/README.md

 I have the most experience using it.

-It avoids unnecessary complexity for the current project scope.

-For larger projects or those with more complex state synchronization, Redux or Zustand could be considered alternatives.

 ⚠️ Known Issues / Limitations

 The app was mainly tested on Android; minor adjustments might be needed for iOS.

-Some dependencies may require a rebuild using expo prebuild if running outside the Expo managed workflow.

 💭 Assumptions & Trade-offs